 Effective May 1, 2011, the Board determined that the Chair of the Audit Committee is to receive a \$10,000 retainer and a \$10,000 annual fee and each Audit Committee member is to receive a \$10,000 annual fee.
-The Board also determined that there will be a Joint Capital Expenditure ("Capex") Committee with Canfor Pulp Limited Partnership ("the Partnership"), and the Capex Chair will receive a \$10,000 retainer and a \$10,000 annual fee and each member will receive a \$10,000 annual fee and that there will be no meeting fees.
-The Company and the Partnership will pay fees to each of their representatives on the Capex Committee except where such representative sits on both the Partnership Board and the Company Board, then the fee shall be split 50/50 between the two companies.
-Annual Director compensation for Board and Committee meetings is summarized in the following table (which sets out the fees both before and after the 2007 and 2009 fee reductions, 2010 reinstatement and revised fees as of May 1, 2011).
+The Board also determined that there will be a Joint Capital Expenditure ("Joint Capex") Committee with Canfor Pulp, and the Capex Chair will receive a \$10,000 retainer and a \$10,000 annual fee and each member will receive a \$10,000 annual fee and that there will be no meeting fees.
+The Company and Canfor Pulp will pay fees to each of their representatives on the Joint Capex Committee except where such representative sits on both the Canfor Pulp Board and the Company Board, then the fee shall be split 50/50 between the two companies.
+Annual Director compensation for Board and Committee meetings is summarized in the following table.